AronToYou/Obsidian_Vault/To-Do (For Learning).md

 <hr width="50%" align="right" style="border: 1px solid white">
 - Principality of Andorra (Catalan)
 - Lenape - Delaware indigenous
+- Ibogaine from the Pygmy tribes of Central to the Bwiti tribe of Gabon

 ---
 # News